StainedNuttz/javascript-notes/fundamentals.md

 ## The Math Library

-The Math library has many useful methods.
+The Math library has many useful methods and properties.

 ```js
 let val;